Income Tax Statistics 2022 – Tax Brackets (USA, UK, Germany, Canada and India)

 Top 3 Highest Corporate Tax-Paying Companies

 Not to mention the big corporations performing very well on an international level.
-Theirs is vast competition in the market, and various types of companies are battling with each other to create a healthy competitive environment.
-This is causing them to increase production, increase demand, and therefore sales.
+There is vast competition in the market, and various types of companies are battling with each other to create a healthy competitive environment.
+This is causing them to increase production, demand, and therefore sales.
 This is helping such companies to gain more profits and revenues and they become the top 3 highest tax-paying companies.
 The list is not tax-wise.

 1. Apple

-2. Reliance Industries ltd
+2. Reliance Industries Ltd

 3. Walmart